grusso98/AppointMate/README.md

     * Prompts the user for their name if not already provided in the conversation.
     * Saves the confirmed appointment to the SQLite database, preventing double booking.
 * **Edit Appointments:**
-    * Allows the user to edit exisiting appointment, checkinf for available slots.
+    * Allows the user to edit exisiting appointment, checking for available slots.
 * **LLM Integration:** Supports using different Language Models:
     * OpenAI models (e.g., GPT-4o-mini) via API.
     * Local models via Ollama (e.g., Llama 3).